Seeing a Rose in Five Thousand Ways: Method

 \subsection{Training Details}

 Across all experiments, we use a resolution of $128 \times 128$ at training, and augment the background uniformly with a random color on both fake and real images.
 Weights of the loss terms in \cref{eqn:loss} are specified as $\lambda_\text{reg} = 10, \lambda_\text{eikonal} = 10, \lambda_\text{pose} = 1$, and $\lambda_\text{mask} = 0.1$ or $1$ depending on the training image.
 We adopt the generator backbone from StyleSDF~\cite{orel2021stylesdf} using SIREN~\cite{sitzmann2019siren} as the activation function.
 The backbone for both discriminators is adapted from GIRAFFE~\cite{niemeyer2021giraffe}.
 The detailed architecture is specified in the supplement.
 The shape network is initialized as a unit sphere centered at the origin.
-We use an Adam~\cite{kingma2014adam} optimizer for the generator and both two discriminators, with learning rates $2e-5$ and $1e-4$, respectively.
+We use an Adam~\cite{kingma2014adam} optimizer with learning rates $2e-5$ and $1e-4$ for the generator and discriminators, respectively.